Cognac Grosperrin Vintage Petite Champagne 1969 46.3° - 70cl

 Description

-This vintage Cognac comes from a family of notaries who had been established in Cognac for several generations.
-This 1969 Petite Champagne was part of the father's estate, who had bequeathed his stocks to his wife and son, a notary like himself.
-The father had purchased this lot in April 1970, thinking he would resell it at a better price a few years later, as was the practice at the time among a few well-informed individuals.
-Unfortunately, the oil crisis, coupled with the end of the Vietnam War, caused Cognac prices to collapse shortly thereafter.
-Upon his death, his wife and son were no longer getting along, and the succession stalled for several decades until Grosperrin proposed a solution.
+This vintage cognac comes from a family of notaries established in Cognac for several generations.
+This 1969 Petite Champagne was part of the father's estate, who had bequeathed his stock to his wife and son, also a notary.
+The father had purchased this lot in April 1970, intending to resell it at a better price a few years later, as was common practice at the time among a few well-informed individuals.
+Unfortunately, the oil crisis, coupled with the end of the Vietnam War, caused cognac prices to collapse shortly thereafter.
+Upon his death, his wife and son were no longer on good terms, and the inheritance dispute dragged on for several decades until Grosperrin offered a solution.

-Nose: Very ripe fruit, dried pear, prune, smoky and pastry notes, Christmas pudding.
+Nose: Very ripe fruits, dried pear, prune, smoky and pastry notes, Christmas pudding.

-Palate: Powerful and fresh, lime blossom, hawthorn, ample and harmonious structure.
+Palate: Powerful and fresh, linden, hawthorn, ample and harmonious structure.

 Directions for use